trimble-oss/openapi-spectral-rules/CONTIBUTING.md

-# Contributing to the Trimble OpenAPI Style Guide
+# Contributing to the Trimble OpenAPI Spectral Rules

 If you would like to contribute to this project please read the [contributing guidelines](https://trimble-oss.github.io/contribute/guidelines/).